- 1 Things you should check in the room of sharehouse

 - Does the room have good sunlight?
 Which direction are the windows located?

-- What is the age of the air conditioner (the year of manufacture is written on the sticker)?
+- How old is the air conditioner (the year of manufacture is written on the sticker)?

 - What kind of furniture is included in the room?